 This is a simple no wave action boundary condition.
 It still allows for a tidal record to be specified, however this trough the zs0file parameter.

-If the user does not wish to recalculate boundary condition files or specifically wants to reuse the boundary condition files of another XBeach simulation (keyword: instat=reuse).
+If the user does not wish to recalculate boundary condition files or specifically wants to reuse the boundary condition files of another XBeach simulation, thekeyword: instat=reuse should be used.
 No further wave boundary condition data need be given.
 Obviously, the calculation grid should remain the same between runs, as the angles and number of grid points are embedded in the boundary condition files.

 Lateral boundary conditions